 Gili Trawangan is the largest and most popular of the three Gili Islands, thanks to its well-established infrastructure that preceded the other two smaller islands in the group: Gili Meno and Gili Air.
 Therefore, Gili Trawangan is perfect as your first ‘starting point’ of island hopping, where you can enjoy most of the action.
 It has a wider range of facilities compared to the other two islands, with a good mixture of hotels, bars and restaurants catering to different preferences and styles.
 The main coast near the harbour offers a vibrant nightlife, while on the more secluded western shore you will find more peace and tranquillity for couples and honeymooners.

-Once you arrive on Gili Trawangan, you stroll down along most of the beach on Gili Trawangan and the vast blue waters can all be yours.
+Once you arrive at Gili Trawangan, you stroll down along most of the beach on Gili Trawangan and the vast blue waters can all be yours.
 As a premier diving destination, Gili Trawangan is home to some of the Gili’s largest dive shops where you can get your PADI Open Water or Advanced diver certification, but Gili Trawangan offers more than just diving and beaches.
 After discovering the lay of the land you will be amazed at all the activities Gili Trawangan has to offer.
 Here is a quick look at the six best things to see and do on Gili Trawangan.